 |Any other increases||Under 10%||Purchasing/Accounts Payable Manager or Controller|

 |Any other increases||Greater than 10%||Controller|

 Procurement Cards (P-Cards) if expenditure <$3,000

 The use of a procurement card is authorized for approved users when the cost of the expenditure is <$3,000.
 An approved user who has a valid District procurement card may make appropriate purchases with their procurement card without a requisition.
 All District procurement card purchases shall follow the requirements and procedures as defined in the Procurement Card Manual and adhere to District procurement procedures.
-The Procurement Card Manual is given out to each employee upon receipt of a procurement card.
-This manual is also available in the Business Office.
-The employee must submit all invoices to their supervisor who will approve all purchases prior to submission to the Business Office.
+The Procurement Card Manual is given to each employee prior to receipt of a procurement card.
+This manual is also available on the Business Services Office site.
+The employee must submit all invoices and allocate all transactions via Chrome River.
+The employee's supervisor will approve all purchases prior to submission to the Business Services Office.

 When the District borrows funds for the purpose of capital spending, The District Board approval of the borrowing shall identify the specific capital project(s) and /or capital equipment that will be paid with the borrowed funds (issue paper).